samlinux/hlf-c1/morgen.net/ca-tls.morgen.net/index.md

 ```bash
 docker-compose up
 ```
+### (1.3.1) What does the CA server init command do?
+The init command does not actually start the server but generates the required metadata if it does not already exist for the server:

+- Sets the default the CA Home directory (referred to as FABRIC_CA_HOME in these instructions) to where the fabric-ca-server init command is run.
+- Generates the default configuration file fabric-ca-server-config.yaml that is used as a template for your server configuration in the FABRIC_CA_HOME directory.
+We refer to this file throughout these instructions as the “configuration .yaml” file.
+- Creates the TLS CA root signed certificate file ca-cert.pem, if it does not already exist in the CA Home directory.
+This is the self-signed root certificate, meaning it is generated and signed by the TLS CA itself and does not come from another source.
+This certificate is the public key that must be shared with all clients that want to transact with any node in the organization.
+When any client or node submits a transaction to another node, it must include this certificate as part of the transaction.
+- Generates the CA server private key and stores it in the FABRIC_CA_HOME directory under /msp/keystore.
+- Initializes a default SQLite database for the server although you can modify the database setting in the configuration .yaml file to use the supported database of your choice.
+Every time the server is started, it loads the data from this database.
+If you later switch to a different database such as PostgreSQL or MySQL, and the identities defined in the registry.identites section of the configuration .yaml file don’t exist in that database, they will be registered.
+- Bootstraps the CA server administrator, specified by the -b flag parameters <ADMIN_USER> and <ADMIN_PWD>, onto the server.
+When the CA server is subsequently started, the admin user is registered with the admin attributes provided in the configuration .yaml file registry section.
+If this CA will be used to register other users with any of those attributes, then the CA admin user needs to possess those attributes.
+In other words, the registrar must have the hf.Registrar.Roles attributes before it can register another identity with any of those attributes.
+Therefore, if this CA admin will be used to register the admin identity for an Intermediate CA, then this CA admin must have the hf.IntermediateCA set to true even though this may not be an intermediate CA server.
+The default settings already include these attributes.

 ## (1.4) Modify the fabric-ca-server-config.yaml
 First we have to give the $USER the right to change the config file.